fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

       biases, demographic parity may be appropriate to measure fairness

-    * *Caveats:* By only using the predicted values, information is thrown away
+    * *Caveats:* By only using the predicted values, information is thrown away.
+The selection rate is also a very coarse measure of the distribution between groups, making it tricky to use as an optimization constraint

 * Equalized Odds

     * *What it compares:* True and False Positive rates between different groups

-    * *Reason to use:* If historical data does not contain measurement bias or historical bias we want to account for, and true and false positives are considered to be (roughly) of the same importance, equalized odds may be useful
+    * *Reason to use:* If historical data does not contain measurement bias or historical bias that we need to take into account, and true and false positives are considered to be (roughly) of the same importance, equalized odds may be useful

     * *Caveats:* If there are historical biases in the data, then the original labels may hold little value.
-Also, large label imbalances (e.g. 95% of the data have a positive label) may make equalized odds an inappropriate measure
+A large imbalance between the positive and negative classes will also accentuate any statistical issues related to sensitive groups with low membership

 * Equal opportunity

     * *What it compares:* True Positive rates between different groups

-    * *Reason to use:* If historical data are useful, and false positive rates are much less important, equal opportunity may be useful
+    * *Reason to use:* If historical data are useful, and extra false positives are much less likely to cause harm than missed true positives, equal opportunity may be useful

     * *Caveats:* If there are historical biases in the data, then the original labels may hold little value.
-If there are large label imbalances, then equal opportunity may also be misleading.
+A large imbalance between the positive and negative classes will also accentuate any statistical issues related to sensitive groups with low membership

 However, the fact these are common metrics does not make them applicable to any given